acidbubbles/vam-keybindings/README.md

 3. Press `Add a custom command`.
 This will create an unnamed trigger.
 You _must_ name your commands for them to be invokable by Keybindings.
 4. Press `Edit` on the command you have just created.
 It will open the Virt-A-Mate Trigger interface.
 5. Enter a name.
 This is the name that will be used to invoke your command.
 Let's call it `Log_HelloWorld`
 6. Choose a trigger.
 By default, the current atom will be automatically selected.
-You can also look at the `ParameterizedTriggers` storable receiver for additional functionality such as logging messages, quick-selecting this atom and reloading plugins.
+You can also look at the `plugin#0_CustomCommands` storable receiver for additional functionality such as logging messages, quick-selecting this atom and reloading plugins.
 7. You can use the Find Commands feature (<kbd>F12</kbd> if you followed the previous tutorial) to invoke your new command.
 Type `hello` and you should see your command.
 You can also bind it now in the `Keybindings` custom UI.

 ## Gotchas